-A. All decisions of the judge and scoring attorneys are final.
-The San Diego County Mock Trial Committee in its sole discretion ultimately resolves any disputes over interpretation or application of the rules.
+- A. All decisions of the judge and scoring attorneys are final.
+No exceptions. - B. The San Diego County High School Mock Trial Committee, in its sole discretion, ultimately resolves any disputes over interpretation or application of the rules.

-Rule 5.2 - Scoring Panel
+Rule 5.2-Scoring Panel

 - A. The competition "scoring panel" will typically consist of two to four attorneys.
-Judges do not score the mock trials, they preside and render the verdict. - B. San Diego County Conflict of Interest Policy: Attorneys who have a child (or close friend or relative) competing on a high school team during the 2020-2021 San Diego County High School Mock Trial Competition season (September 10, 2020 through February 24, 2021) are ineligible to serve as scorers during the competition.
-Attorneys who serve as an adviser, judge, or scorer for unofficial scrimmages for any San Diego County high school team or teams during the 2020-2021 competition season are ineligible to serve as an attorney scorer for the 2021 competition.
+Judges do not score the mock trials, they preside and render the verdict. - B. San Diego County Conflict of Interest Policy: Attorneys who have a child (or close friend or relative) competing on a high school team during the 2021-2022 San Diego County High School Mock Trial Competition season (September 9, 2021 through March 1, 2022) are ineligible to serve as scorers during the competition.
+Attorneys who serve as an adviser, judge, or scorer for practices or unofficial scrimmages for any San Diego County high school team or teams during the 2021-2022 competition season (September 9, 2021 through March 1, 2022) are ineligible to serve as an attorney scorer for the 2022 competition.